 Glenn Wayne Fox formerly of Oakdale, California, last of Sallisaw, Oklahoma, died on June 15, 2020, at St. Francis Hospital in Tulsa, Oklahoma.
 He suffered a brain hemorrhage from which he did not recover.
 He was 73 years old, divorced, and had no children.
 Glenn was born in Modesto, CA and grew up in Oakdale, CA.

 Glenn graduated from Oakdale High School in 1965.
 He attended radio announcer school and had a long local career with radio stations KTRB and KHOP in Modesto, CA. He was also a talk show host for station KWHN in Fort Smith, Arkansas.
 Glenn was known as the “Silver Fox” in part due to his great broadcast voice.
-Derek Waring who worked with Glenn at KTRB during those early days recalls, “Glenn was gentle man with a great sense of humor.
+Derek Waring who worked with Glenn at KTRB during those early days recalls, “Glenn was a gentle man with a great sense of humor.
 He loved his job and put everything he had into it”

 In 1993 Glenn’s parents, Allen and Marie Fox, who had originally migrated to California from Sallisaw during the Great Depression, decided to move back to their home area in Sallisaw.
 Glenn moved with them.
 In the late 1990s his parents’ health declined and they moved back to Oakdale while he remained in Sallisaw.
 Glenn had a variety of jobs and finally purchased a local bar, The Finish Line, which he operated until about 2010.
 He advertised the bar as “Coldest Beer in Downtown Sallisaw.”